xinyiW915/quality-energy/PCS-2024/README.md

 - [x] Measure Time and Get Power Log
 - [x] Calculate Energy for Each Coding Job (Encoding/Decoding)

+*Note: In the case of hardware power measurements, the alignment of the timestamps of the encoding/decoding process with the power logging is important.*

 ## Main Workflow